Gravebot/Gravebot/README.md

 #### Useful:
 - `!gif` *gif tags* - Gets a gif from Giphy or Popkey matching the given tags (Use `!giphy` or `!popkey` to search the specific sites)
-- `!join` *invitation link* - Joins the server the bot is invited to
+- `!join` - Shows a link that can be used to invite Gravebot to your server
 - `!unshorten` *url* - Unshortens a shortened link
 - `!urban` *search terms* - Returns the summary of the first matching search result from Urban Dictionary
 - `!videocall` *__Optional__ @username* - Start a one click video call or screenshare directly on Appear.in.
 Mention users to make it private.